marcdewa/ML-Training/README.md

 [DataSet](https://archive.ics.uci.edu/ml/datasets/Student+Performance)

 ## 2nd Training
-This training is based on a book
-</br>**Hands-On Machine Learning with Scikit Learn and TensorFlow**</br>
-and for me to be able to understand more effectively I rewrite the code and experimenting with the code by myself
+This training is based on a book **Hands-On Machine Learning with Scikit Learn and TensorFlow** and for me to be able to understand more effectively I rewrite the code and experimenting with the given code by myself